 The early childhood education programs offered through our College of Adult and Graduate Studies will provide you with the skills to make a meaningful impact on the world’s next generation of learners.
-As a student, you'll study educational theory and participate in experiential learning opportunities that put you in the classroom.
-This unique combination of theory and practice will help you develop the competencies necessary to become an effective teacher in either a public or private elementary school.
+As a teacher candidate, you will study education theory and participate in field-based learning experiences that put you in the classroom.
+This unique combination of theory and practice will help you develop the competencies necessary to become an effective early childhood teacher.

-Taught from a Christian worldview, our early childhood education programs can help you address the diverse needs of today's learners through servant-leadership in school and society as a whole.
-Small class sizes encourage individualized learning and networking and give you direct access to professors who are also professionals in the field.
+Taught from a Christian worldview, our early childhood education programs will help you address the diverse needs of today's learners through servant-leadership in classrooms, schools and society as a whole.
+Small class sizes encourage individualized learning and networking and give you direct access to instructors who are also professionals in the field.

 Eligible for Colorado Licensure